Medial Collateral Ligament Reconstruction

 The procedure is performed under general anesthesia.
 Arthroscopic examination of the knee is performed to rule out any associated injuries including anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) tears.

 The surgical procedure of medial collateral ligament reconstruction involves the following steps:

-- To expose the entire MCL, a 3 cm incision is made longitudinally over the medial femoral condyle.
+- To expose the entire MCL, an incision is made longitudinally over the medial side of the knee.

 - A guide pin is carefully inserted into the medial epicondyle, avoiding accidental penetration into the intercondylar notch.
 Fluoroscopy may be used to aid in identifying the placement of the guide pin.

-- For placing the graft, a tunnel is created from the guide pin to the anatomic insertion of the MCL, on the tibia, using the index finger and Metzenbaum scissors.
+- For placing the graft, a socket is created from the guide pin to the anatomic insertion of the MCL, on the tibia, using the index finger and Metzenbaum scissors.

-- The MCL graft is made taut, with the knee at 20° flexion under varus stress, and fixed to the tibia with a screw and a spiked washer.
+- The MCL graft is made taut, with the knee at 20° flexion under varus stress, and fixed to the tibia at the proximal and distal insertion sites.

 - The tension in the graft is confirmed and subcutaneous tissue and skin are closed.

 In the first six weeks after the surgery, weight-bearing is limited.
 With anatomic reconstructions that Dr. Patel performs, immediate range of motion is allowed.
 At 6 weeks, the brace is removed and you are allowed to bear weight.